lykmapipo/generator-mvp/README.md

 Set of generators to kick start nodejs application with [mongoose](https://github.com/Automattic/mongoose), [expressjs](https://github.com/strongloop/express/) and others.
 Based on [yeoman](https://github.com/yeoman/yeoman) and highly inspired by [rails](https://github.com/rails/rails) and other famous generators.

+*Note: This generator make use of existing `nodejs pakages`, unless the functionality required is not yet implemented.*

 ## Usage